 To make Iced Coffee for one:

-*Does not include time required to steep and cool simple syrup.
+Recipe times do not include time required to steep and cool simple syrup.

 This recipe makes enough simple syrup for multiple drinks.